 IAS vs IFRS

-IAS, or better known as the International Accounting Standards, was a set of standards that dictate how a particular transaction or event should be reflected in the financial statements.
+IAS, better known as the International Accounting Standards, was a set of standards that dictate how a particular transaction or event should be reflected in the financial statements.
 The International Accounting Standards Committee (IASC) has been issuing these standards from 1973 until 2001.
 In 2001, the IASB took over IASC’s responsibility in setting the standards.
 From 1973 to 2001 there were 41 IAS issued.

-So how are these two different?
+So how is IAS and IFRS different?
 Well, technically they are the same.
-IFRS, however, is current and reflective of the changes in the accounting and business practices over the last two decades.
-Not all of the IAS are outdated, however.
-In fact, to date there are only 9 IFRS issued and those IAS that were not superseded by the IFRS and other IAS are still in use.
-The IASB will no longer issue IAS though.
+IFRS is the current set of standards that is reflective of the changes in the accounting and business practices over the last two decades.
+IAS is what used to be prior to the introduction of IFRS.
+However, not all of the IAS are outdated.
+In fact, to date there are only 9 IFRS issued and the IAS that were not superseded by the IFRS are still in use.
+The IASB no longer issues IAS.
 Any future standards will now be called IFRS, and if they are contradictory to existing IAS, the IFRS will be followed.

-1. The International Accounting Standards or in short IAS are standards issued by the IASC from 1973 to 2001 that dictate how events and transactions should reflect on a company’s financial statements.
+• The International Accounting Standards or in short IAS are standards issued by the IASC from 1973 to 2001 that dictate how events and transactions should reflect on a company’s financial statements.

-2. The International Financial Reporting Standards or in short IFRS are the current and updated version of the IAS and are issued by a new standard making body, the IASB.
+• The International Financial Reporting Standards or in short IFRS is the current and updated version of the IAS and is issued by a new standard making body, the IASB.